geeksforsocialchange/gfsc-v3/content/blog/2019/brief-introduction-placecal/index.md

 For example, if a group is using Outlook internally for their email, that means they have access to Outlook Calendar too.
 We can help them make a shared calendar of public events that can be managed with other people in the organisation.
 By using these existing tools that people are already familiar with, it makes people far more likely that this information will stay up to date, and not be “just another” thing to remember.

+{{%image-with-caption "2.png" "Illustrative diagram of how PlaceCal imports feeds" "frame"%}}
+"Illustrative diagram of how PlaceCal imports feeds"
+{{%/image-with-caption%}}

 Giving organisations the skills to manage their own information has hugely increased the accuracy and completeness of their information.
 One organization we worked with published twice as many events when given this skill as their representative was able to tell us face-to-face.

 Our most ambitious project yet was for Hulme’s 2018 Winter Festival, where we co-produced and delivered 10,000 A2 maps of the area with everyone’s venues and events on!
 This meant that every organization drastically increased their reach, and were supported by the neighbourhood team to be part of a the community network.

+{{%image-with-caption "3.png" "The map of Hulme and Moss Side we made for Winter 2018's mailout"%}}
+ The map of Hulme and Moss Side we made for Winter 2018's mailout
+{{%/image-with-caption%}}

 {{<smallsignup "Hear more about our projects by signing up to our email list.">}}